sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 ## Getting started

-First check if we've created any [language specific guides](languages.md) that fit your needs.
+First check if we've created any [language-specific guides](languages/index.md) that fit your needs.
 Otherwise, follow our [LSIF quickstart guide](lsif_quickstart.md) to manually generate and upload LSIF data for your repository.
 After you are satisfied with the result, you can follow our [continuous integration guide](adding_lsif_to_workflows.md#lsif-in-continuous-integration) to automate that process for new commits.

 LSIF support is still a relatively new feature.
 We are currently working on validating that the feature remains responsive even with tens of thousands of repositories.
 To get started, we recommend you upload a smaller number of key repositories.
 Once you reach 50 to 100 repositories, we will be able to provide specific recommendations for ensuring stability and performance of your Sourcegraph instance.